christmas at the piano

 LOVE is one of those words we use all the time and forget what it really means.
 Love is the greatest and most desirable gift; a gift that gives back to you as soon as you give it away to someone else.
 Its source is no other than God himself.

-It’s my hope that these songs will put words and melodies to your own sense of anticipation – for the Christmas season and for everything you want out of life.
+My hope is that these songs put words and melodies to your own sense of anticipation – for the Christmas season and for everything you want out of life.

 Here’s a sample:

 Ancient text and music; additional lyrics by Cortney Matz 2017

 My favorite Christmas carol, O Come, O Come Emmanuel sounds like a long wait for a savior – there is something familiar about a songwriter looking at the problems in the world and hoping that eventually someone will come to the rescue.
 That idea has gone out of vogue in western civilization, but I think it’s still our best option for real healing.
 The song survives because we are still waiting and hoping for our savior’s return.

 In shorthand, Christians sometimes refer to Jesus as a friend who meets us where we are – the beloved hymn, Just As I Am urges everyone to respond to the call of God without any preparation or adjustment of our lives or ourselves.
 In the same way, God did not make any requirements of earth in order to receive his Son.
 Jesus simply came to us.
 And he comes to our hearts still – knocking, as it were, with only the request to be let in.